jmmarketing/Train-Scheduler/README.md

   * Users from many different machines must be able to view same train times.

   * Styling and theme are completely up to you.
 Get Creative!

+# Goal
+Goal of this project was to dive into learning and utilizing Firebase Realtime Databases, to keep persistent data on the page.
+As well as using Moments.js to calculate times.

+#Libraries Used
+- Font Awesome
+- Moments.JS
+- Jquery
+- Bootstrap